 9. I miss home

-This week, I received some photos from home and my heart dropped to my chest when I saw a teenage boy hanging off my teenage niece.
+This week, I received some photos from home and my heart dropped when I saw a teenage boy hanging off my teenage niece’s arm.

-But the shock cleared (only to be replaced by another kind of shock) when I realized “the boy” was none other than my not-so-little-anymore-nephew, her brother.
+The shock cleared, only to be replaced by another heart-thump when I realized “the boy” was none other than my not-so-little-anymore nephew, her brother.

 Two years are a life-time for teenage growth spurts.